blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Memes of Religions.md

 Others have free perspectives
 These are perspectives of the Indians.

+Hindus (Native Indians)

 # To Classify

+I will define a Hindu as an Indian, based on Geography.
+(Hindu <= Sindhu River) Hindus have different perspectives.

+Some follow Vedas
+Some follow Other Stuff
+Some follow Islam
+Some follow Christianity
+Some follow Judaism
+Some are just crazy

 - ==Vedic Hinduism (The Beliefs of Indians who follow the Vedas)==
 	- ==Sankhya Darshana (Digital Perspective of Vedas according to Indians)==
 	- ==Yoga Darshana (The Perspective of Seeking Connection with Nature of Indians who follow the Vedas)==